 Bicycle Injury Statistics Illustrate the Problem in Arizona

 While bicycling is a tremendous form of exercise, it is not without its dangers.
-Low-visibility, inattentive drivers and other factors contribute to scores of bicycle accidents each year.
+Low-visibility, inattentive drivers and other factors contribute to scores of vehicle accidents with bicycles each year.

 According to the Governor’s Office of Highway Safety (GOHS), the number of fatalities has slowly increased over the course of the last several years, from 23 deaths in Arizona in 2013 to 29 deaths in 2015.